How to Can Homemade Tomato Sauce

 * This article contains affiliate links.
 For more information, please read my Affiliate Disclosure.

-When it comes to home-canned food, tomato sauce reigns supreme when it comes to versatility.
+When it comes to home-canned food, tomato sauce reigns supreme in terms of versatility.

 I don’t know about you, but in our house we eat a lot of tomato-based dishes; Pastas with marinara or bolognese sauce, pizzas topped with homemade pizza sauce, soups and stews with tomato sauce as the base, casseroles and bakes like cabbage rolls and lasagna… The list goes on and on.